MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/connectors/setup.md

     *   Tap on “Add Connector”
     *   Note the Refresh Token that gets generated and displayed on the portal

-*   **Step 3: Group Admin shares the Token with the App Developer**
+*   **Step 3: Group Admin shares the Refresh Token with the App Developer**

-    *   Admin needs to manually share the token received in Step 2 with the app developer
+    *   Admin needs to manually share the refresh token received in Step 2 with the app developer

 *   **Step 4: App Developer calls the Kaizala Platform Rest API using the token**